The race to be the next British prime minister, briefly explained

 Conservatives are also under pressure from the rising Brexit Party, which dominated the European parliamentary elections on the single issue of the UK leaving the EU.
 The Conservatives have taken the Brexit Party’s success as a warning that if they can’t deliver Brexit under a new leader, it may doom the party altogether.

-But the next prime minister, whatever his position, will inherit the same Brexit deadlock that ultimately ended May’s premiership.
+But the next prime minister, whatever his or her position, will inherit the same Brexit deadlock that ultimately ended May’s premiership.

 May’s Brexit deal failed in Parliament three times.
-But right now, it’s the only deal on offer, and the EU has insisted it’s not renegotiating the agreement, no matter who the next prime minister is.
+But right now it’s the only deal on offer, and the EU has insisted it will not renegotiate the agreement, no matter who the next prime minister is.

 That hasn’t stopped most candidates from claiming they’d be successful at persuading the EU to come back to the negotiating table, despite the EU saying the opposite.

-And a few Brexiteer Tory candidates — most notably the current frontrunner, Boris Johnson — have also said they’d be willing to pull the UK out of the EU without a deal on October 31, if necessary.
+And a few Brexiteer Tory candidates — most notably the current frontrunner, Boris Johnson — have also said they’d be willing to pull the UK out of the EU without a deal on October 31.

 Whether any candidate will actually follow through on a no-deal Brexit and risk the potentially catastrophic economic consequences is another question entirely.
-But here’s a brief look at the 10 candidates fighting to be prime minister, with some details on where they stand on Brexit:
+But here’s a brief look at the 10 candidates fighting to be prime minister, with some details on where they stand on Brexit.
+They’re listed in order by the number of votes they received on Thursday, and we’ve noted who’s been eliminated:

+- Boris Johnson (114 votes): The former foreign secretary, former mayor of London, and prominent Leave campaigner who’s the current frontrunner in the race.
+Johnson has said the Conservative Party must deliver Brexit or face “extinction.”
+He’s said he would be willing to take the UK out of the EU without a deal on October 31 and argued that such a threat might persuade the EU to renegotiate a better deal.
+He’s also pretty popular with Conservative voters and has high name recognition.
+But he’s a polarizing figure and has a lot of baggage, which could still derail his candidacy.

+- Jeremy Hunt (43 votes): The current foreign minister, who’s seen as one of the top contenders after getting the backing of some prominent Conservative MPs from both the moderate and Brexiteer wings of the party.
+Hunt is a former Remainer who’s arguing that he can make a better deal with the EU.
+He said he would also support a no-deal Brexit, but that he would do so with a “heavy heart.”

-- Michael Gove: The current environmental secretary, Gove is said to be a “true believer” in Brexit.
+- Michael Gove (37 votes): The current environmental secretary, Gove is said to be a “true believer” in Brexit.
 He’s said he would try to renegotiate the Brexit deal, and would seek a short extension if necessary to do so.
 He failed in his bid to become party leader in 2016, and right now, his campaign is bogged down by questions about his past cocaine use.

+- Dominic Raab (27 votes): The former Brexit secretary — in other words, the guy who used to be in charge of negotiating Brexit with the EU — quit over objections to May’s deal.
+Raab is the most extreme of the Brexiteers, and he’s not particularly well liked among EU leaders.
+Raab says he’d be a tough negotiator with the EU to get a better deal, but would take the UK out of the bloc by October 31 regardless.
+He’s also stirred up controversy by suggesting he’d be willing to “prorogue” (basically suspend) Parliament to get Brexit through over MPs opposition.

+- Sajid Javid (23 votes): The current home secretary, who’s said he will try to get a new Brexit deal and has proposed Britain pay for the costs of a new border system between Northern Ireland (which is part of the UK) and the Republic of Ireland (which will remain part of the EU).
+Javid, who’s the son of Pakistani immigrants, has argued that Conservatives need to do better outreach to minority voters.

-- Matt Hancock: The current health secretary, who’s seen as a more moderate, if long-shot, candidate.
+- Matt Hancock (20 votes): The current health secretary, who’s seen as a more moderate, if long-shot, candidate.
 He’s a former Remainer (meaning he opposed the UK leaving the EU) and has argued that the Conservative Party can renegotiate the Brexit deal and deliver it without putting a Brexiteer in charge.

-- Mark Harper: The former chief whip of the party, Harper is another underdog.
-He’s said he’d ask for another “short, focused” extension of the Brexit deadline and to get the EU to reopen negotiations, though again, that pitch seems unlikely to persuade the EU.

-- Jeremy Hunt: The current foreign minister, who’s seen as one of the top contenders after getting the backing of some prominent Conservative MPs from both the moderate and Brexiteer wings of the party.
-Hunt is a former Remainer who’s arguing that he can make a better deal with the EU.
-He said he would also support a no-deal Brexit, but that he would do so with a “heavy heart.”

-- Sajid Javid: The current home secretary, who’s said he will try to get a new Brexit deal and has proposed Britain pay for the costs of new border system between Northern Ireland (which is part of the UK) and the Republic of Ireland (which will remain part of the EU).
-Javid, who’s the son of Pakistani immigrants, and has argued that Conservatives need to do better outreach to minority voters.

-- Boris Johnson: The former foreign secretary, former mayor of London, and prominent Leave campaigner who’s the current frontrunner in the race.
-Johnson has said that the Conservative Party must deliver Brexit or face “extinction.”
-He’s said he would be willing to take the UK out of the EU without a deal on October 31 and argued that such a threat might persuade the EU to renegotiate a better deal.
-He’s also pretty popular with Conservative voters and has high name recognition.
-But, he’s a polarizing figure and has a lot of baggage, which could still derail his candidacy.
+- Rory Stewart (19 votes): The current international development secretary, Stewart has tried to leverage social media to build support, specifically with (sometimes cringe-worthy) videos.
+Stewart is the most moderate candidate in the race: He has said he doesn’t want to pursue a no-deal Brexit and is one of the few to admit that the EU isn’t going to renegotiate the Brexit deal.
+He’s suggested breaking the Brexit deadlock with a “citizens assembly,” where voters would weigh in on various Brexit options to guide Parliament toward a consensus.
+His moderate stances mean he probably won’t get too far.

-- Andrea Leadsom: The former House of Commons leader (basically the liaison from May’s government to Parliament), Leadson has said she’d try to rework parts of the Brexit deal to get the UK out of the EU by the end of October.
-She was a finalist in 2016 to become Conservative leader, but lost out to May — though she’s facing an even tougher battle this time.
+- Andrea Leadsom (11 votes): The former House of Commons leader (basically the liaison from May’s government to Parliament) had said she’d try to rework parts of the Brexit deal to get the UK out of the EU by the end of October.
+She was a finalist in 2016 to become Conservative leader but lost out to May — and faced an even tougher battle this time.

+- Mark Harper (10 votes): The former chief whip of the party, Harper was another underdog.
+He’d said he’d ask for another “short, focused” extension of the Brexit deadline and to get the EU to reopen negotiations, though again, that pitch seemed unlikely to persuade the EU.

-- Esther McVey: The former work and pensions secretary, she’s a hardline Brexiteer who’s tried to bolster her credentials with working-class voters.
-She’s doesn’t have much shot of advancing, but she’s said she’d back a no-deal Brexit to take the UK out of the EU in October.
+- Esther McVey (9 votes): The former work and pensions secretary, she’s a hardline Brexiteer who tried to bolster her credentials with working-class voters.
+She said she’d back a no-deal Brexit to take the UK out of the EU in October.

-- Dominic Raab: The former Brexit secretary — in other words, the guy who used to be in charge of negotiating Brexit with the EU — quit over objections to May’s deal.
-Raab is the most extreme of the Brexiteers — and he’s not particularly well liked among EU leaders.
-Raab says he’d be a tough negotiator with the EU to get a better deal, but would take the UK out of the bloc by October 31 regardless.
-He’s also stirred up controversy by suggesting he’d be willing to “prorogue” — basically, suspend — Parliament to get Brexit through over MPs opposition.

-- Rory Stewart: The current international development secretary, Stewart has tried to leverage social media to build support — specifically with (sometimes cringe-worthy) videos.
-Stewart is the most moderate candidate in the race: He has said he doesn’t want to pursue a no-deal Brexit, and is one of the few to admit that the EU isn’t going to renegotiate the Brexit deal.
-He’s suggested breaking the Brexit deadlock with a “citizen’s assembly,” where voters would weigh in on various Brexit options to guide Parliament toward a consensus.
-His moderate stances probably mean he won’t get too far.